Bluey (TV series)

-Bluey is an Australian preschool animated television series that premiered on ABC Kids on 1 October 2018.
-The program was created by Joe Brumm and is produced by Queensland-based company Ludo Studio.
+Bluey is an Australian animated television series aimed at preschool children, created by Joe Brumm and produced by Ludo Studio from Queensland.
 It was commissioned by the Australian Broadcasting Corporation and the British Broadcasting Corporation, with BBC Studios holding global distribution and merchandising rights.
-The series made its premiere on Disney Junior in the United States and is released internationally on Disney+.
+Bluey premiered on ABC Kids on 1 October 2018.
+It subsequently made its international debut on Disney Junior in the United States and is available for streaming on Disney+.

-The show follows Bluey, an anthropomorphic six-year-old Blue Heeler puppy who is characterised by her abundance of energy, imagination and curiosity of the world.
-The young dog lives with her father, Bandit; mother, Chilli; and younger sister, Bingo, who regularly joins Bluey on adventures as the pair embark on imaginative play together.
+The show follows Bluey, an anthropomorphic six-year-old (later seven-year-old) Blue Heeler puppy who is full of energy, imagination and curiosity about the world.
+She lives with her father, Bandit; mother, Chilli; and younger sister, Bingo, who regularly joins Bluey on adventures as the pair embark on imaginative play together.
 Other characters featured each represent a different dog breed.
-Overarching themes include the focus on family, growing up and Australian culture.
-The program was created and is produced in Queensland; its capital city Brisbane inspires the show's setting.
+Overarching themes include family life, growing up, and Australian culture.
+Brisbane, the state capital of Queensland, inspires the show's setting.

-Bluey has received consistently high viewership in Australia on both broadcast television and video on demand services.
-It has influenced the development of merchandise and a stage show featuring its characters.
-The program has won two Logie Awards for Most Outstanding Children's Program as well as an International Emmy Kids Award in 2019.
-It has been praised by television critics for depicting a modern everyday family life, constructive parenting messages and the role of Bandit as a positive father figure.
+Bluey has received consistently high viewership in Australia on both broadcast television and video-on-demand services.
+It has influenced the development of merchandise, a stage show featuring its characters, and a feature film in development for a 2027 release.
+The program has won three Logie Awards for Most Outstanding Children's Program, an International Emmy Kids Award in 2019, and a Peabody Award in 2024.
+Critics have praised the show for its modern and positive depiction of family life, constructive parenting messages, and the role of Bandit as a positive father figure.

-Characters

-The child characters of Bluey are voiced by children of the program's production crew and are not credited as voice performers.